Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-app-connections.md

 ---

 When a developer
-[registration](/konnect/dev-portal/applications/dev-reg-app-service) request is approved, it creates connection between developer, their applications, and the associated service versions.
-In {{site.konnect_saas}} you can revoke, reinstate, or delete a connection to a service.
+[registration](/konnect/dev-portal/applications/dev-reg-app-service) request is approved, it creates a connection between the developer, their applications, and any associated service versions.
+In {{site.konnect_short_name}}, you can revoke, reinstate, or delete a connection to a service.
 This functionality is managed from the **Applications** page within the {% konnect_icon connections %} **Connections** section.

 ## Applications section